acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

-      --ingress-class-name string             The ingress class name to assign to all created ingress resources (default '') --internal-cluster-domain string        The Kubernetes internal cluster domain (default svc.cluster.local) --internal-registry-prefix string       The image prefix to use when pushing internal images (example ghcr.io/my-org/) --lets-encrypt string                   enabled|disabled|staging.
+      --ingress-class-name string             The ingress class name to assign to all created ingress resources (default '') --internal-cluster-domain string        The Kubernetes internal cluster domain (default svc.cluster.local) --internal-registry-prefix string       The image prefix to use when pushing internal images (example ghcr.io/my-org/) --labels-propagation strings            The list of keys of labels to propagate from acorn project to app namespaces --lets-encrypt string                   enabled|disabled|staging.
 If enabled, acorn generated endpoints will be secured using TLS certificate from Let's Encrypt.
 Staging uses Let's Encrypt's staging environment. (default disabled)
       --lets-encrypt-email string             Required if --lets-encrypt=enabled.
 The email address to use for Let's Encrypt registration(default '')
       --lets-encrypt-tos-agree                Required if --lets-encrypt=enabled.
 If true, you agree to the Let's Encrypt terms of service (default false)